Acanthopteroctetidae: Taxonomy

-Around the start of the century, they were considered the fifth group up on the comb of branching events in the extant lepidopteran phylogeny, and also deemed to represent the most basal lineage in the lepidopteran group Coelolepida (along with Lophocoronoidea and the massive group "Myoglossata") characterised in part by its scale morphology.
+Around the start of the century, they were considered the sister group to all other members of the group Coelolepida, in part based on scale morphology.

+However, modern molecular phylogenetic evidence indicates that Acanthopteroctetidae is most closely related to Neopseustidae, and may even fall within Neopseustidae, rendering it nonmonophyletic.

-Research on the molecular phylogeny of the Lepidoptera since then has indicated a close relation between the Acanthopteroctetidae, the Neopseustidae and the Aenigmatineidae, and the three may be considered part of a single superfamily Neopseustoidea rather than three separate, monobasic superfamilies.
-Molecular data from the same research showed weak support for the clade Coelolepida, and weakly contradicted the placement of Acanthopteroctetidae as most basal lineage of the Coelolepida.
+of the Lepidoptera since then has indicated a close relation between the Acanthopteroctetidae, the Neopseustidae and the Aenigmatineidae, and the three may be considered part of a single superfamily Neopseustoidea rather than three separate, monobasic superfamilies.
+Molecular data from the same research showed weak support for the clade Coelolepida, and weakly contradicted the placement of Acanthopteroctetidae as sister to the remaining Coelolepida.

 Genus Catapterix was originally described within its own family, Catapterigidae, which is considered a junior synonym of Acanthopteroctidae, with which it shares specialised structural features including similar wing morphology (in A. unifascia).

 Biology

 Data on the species in Acanthopteroctetidae are scarce.
 Of the seven described species, only Acanthopteroctetes unifascia has a full description of the larval stage available.
 Other than a single record of a specimen tentatively identified as Acanthopteroctetes bimaculata, the larvae of the remaining species in both genera are unknown.

 Acanthopteroctetes unifascia larvae are leaf-miners on the shrub genus Ceanothus (Rhamnaceae).
 They form blotch-shaped mines and overwinter as larva, after which feeding continues in spring.
 Pupation occurs in a cocoon on the ground.
 The adult moths emerge during spring and are diurnal.

 The specimen tentatively identified as Acanthopteroctetes bimaculata was recorded from a leaf mine on a Ribes sp.
 (Grossulariaceae).